Live at Montreux 1991/1992: Release history

 While audio bootlegs of these two performances have been circulating for many years, this is the first official release for this pair of early Amos performances.
 The same footage was released on Blu-ray format in both the United Kingdom and the United States in December 2008.
-It was released on vinyl as a 2xLP in the UK and Europe in 2014, and again in Europe in 2019.
+It was released on vinyl as double LP album in the UK and Europe in 2014, and again in Europe in 2019.